easy Guide to Plant Propagation

 Delphiniums can sometimes be tricky to germinate from seed.
 I have successfully grown many of my blue, white and purple delphiniums from seed.

-I have sown directly into seed starting mix and when that doesn’t seem to be working I have another trick up my sleeve that I share in the post linked here: Here is how I Grow Delphiniums from Seed
+I have sown directly into the seed starting mix and when that doesn’t seem to be working I have another trick up my sleeve that I share in the post linked here: Here is how I Grow Delphiniums from Seed

 Happy Growing!